USCGC Spencer (WPG-36): World War II

 When the United States entered World War II, the Coast Guard temporarily became part of the United States Navy.
 Spencer saw service in both the Atlantic and Pacific.
-During the Battle of the Atlantic she acted as a convoy escort and was responsible for sinking U-633 and U-175 in 1943.
+During the Battle of the Atlantic she acted as a convoy escort and was responsible for sinking and in 1943.
 She was assigned to the US Navy's Seventh Fleet, in the Pacific War in late 1944, where she served as a Communications Command Ship.
 There she was credited with taking part in numerous amphibious assaults including Luzon and Palawan in the Philippines Campaign.